Content Specialist 09 February 2021

 How to pour a pint of lager

 You can use these steps as a guideline for any beer but they are specifically designed for tapping lager.
 Please read our other articles for more specific beer treatment.

 Before doing anything, we need to ensure the beer is at optimum drinking temperature.
 This is of course, dependent on the beer*.
 The clever design of The SUB will make sure your beer is at correct serving conditions for the kegs.
-The SUB cools the beer to 2ºC, so that you drink the beer between 4ºC and 6ºC.
+The SUB cools the beer to 2ºC, so that when the beer touches your lips it is between 4ºC and 6ºC.

 When it is correctly chilled the light on the device will turn green.
-If you wish to accelerate the process, you can chill your SUB Kegs pre-loading into the draught system.
+If you wish to accelerate the process, you can chill your SUB Kegs before you load into the draught system.